EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 The protection of EST payloads defined in this document builds on EST-coaps {{I-D.ietf-ace-coap-est}} but transport layer security provided by DTLS is replaced, or complemented, by protection of the transfer- and application layer data (i.e., CoAP message fields and payload).
 This specification deviates from EST-coaps in the following respects:

 * The DTLS record layer is replaced, or complemented, with OSCORE.
-* The DTLS handshake is replaced, or complemented, with the lightweight authenticated key exchange protocol EDHOC {{I-D.ietf-lake-edhoc}}.
+* The DTLS handshake is replaced, or complemented, with the lightweight authenticated key exchange protocol EDHOC {{I-D.ietf-lake-edhoc}}, and makes use of the following features:
    * Authentication based on certificates is complemented with  authentication based on raw public keys.
    * Authentication based on signature keys is complemented with authentication based on static Diffie-Hellman keys, for certificates/raw public keys.
    * Authentication based on certificate by value is complemented with authentication based on certificate/raw public keys by reference.
-* One new EST payload /rpks is defined for installation of explicit TAs in the EST client.
+* One new EST function, /rpks, is defined for installation of explicit TAs in the EST client.
 * The EST payloads protected by OSCORE can be proxied between constrained networks supporting CoAP/CoAPs and non-constrained networks supporting HTTP/HTTPs with a CoAP-HTTP proxy protection without any security processing in the proxy (see {{proxying}}).

-So, while the actual payloads protected by EST-oscore are essentially the same as that of EST-coaps, there are differences with respect to authentication.
-The reason for these deviations is that a significant overhead can be removed in terms of message sizes and round trips by using a different handshake, public key type or transported credential, and this is independent of the enrollment procedure.
+So, while the same authentication scheme (Diffie-Hellman key exchange authenticated with transported certificates) and the same EST payloads as EST-coaps also apply to EST-oscore, the latter specifies other authentication schemes and a new matching EST function.
+The reason for these deviations is that a significant overhead can be removed in terms of message sizes and round trips by using a different handshake, public key type or transported credential, and those are independent of the actual enrollment procedure.

-{{alternative-auth}} discusses alternative authentication and secure communication methods.
+{{alternative-auth}} discusses yet other authentication and secure communication methods.

 # Terminology   {#terminology}